Vince Gair: Later life

 Gair took up his post in Ireland.
 During his tenure, he got into numerous rows with the Irish Department of Foreign Affairs and other ambassadors.
-Several female staffers resigned to protest his frequently inappropriate (and often alcohol-induced) behavior.
+Several female staffers resigned to protest his frequently inappropriate (and often alcohol-induced) behaviour.
 He frequently criticised Opposition Leader Billy Snedden.
 After the Fraser government was confirmed to office at the 1975 election, Foreign Minister Andrew Peacock had Gair recalled on 21 January 1976, not for political reasons, but because he was unfit for diplomacy.

 Death

 Gair returned to Brisbane, and died on 11 November 1980, aged 79, on the fifth anniversary of the dismissal of the Whitlam government.
 He was given a state funeral and was buried in Nudgee Cemetery.

 Memorials

 Gair Park in Dutton Park, Brisbane, is named after Gair.
 The park is a triangular "garden of remembrance" with a Cenotaph, which originally opened on 25 April 1951.